Pregnancy risk categories: Table 1 in Antimicrobial Agents.

 1) Spectrum of activity: Used as an alternative therapy for prophylaxis or treatment of Pneumocystis jiroveci (formerly carinii) pneumonia in patients who do not tolerate trimethoprim/sulfamethoxazole.
 It also shows activity against toxoplasmosis and is used in combination therapy with azithromycin for the treatment of babesiosis.

 2) Adverse reactions: Hypersensitivity reaction.
-Gastrointestinal effects, such as vomiting and diarrhea.
+Gastrointestinal (GI) effects, such as vomiting and diarrhea.
 Use with caution in patients with severe liver impairment as rare cases of cholestatic hepatitis and liver failure have been reported.
 Methemoglobinemia.

 3) Pregnancy risk: C.